craftyworks/hello-world/README.md

 # Hello World
 Getting Started Repository

+## Documentation

+Good documentation is key to the success of any project.

+enables people to run about a project making it easy to understand

+GitHub Flows is a lightweight, branch-based workflow that supports team

+This guide explain how and why it works .

+Branching is a core concept in Git

+There is one rule.
+Anything in the master branch is always deployable
 ## Features

 This document help you to understand why they come to, what they want to.